SEO

 You rank on page one.
 Your content is solid.
 Then a potential customer opens ChatGPT, types “what’s the best [your category] tool for [your use case],” and gets a confident, synthesized answer that lists three competitors.
 You’re not in it.

-That’s LLM visibility.
-Or rather, the lack of it.
+That’s the LLM visibility gap.
 And right now, most teams have no system for measuring it.

 Traditional SEO metrics tell you where you rank on Google.
 They don’t tell you what AI says about your brand, how often you appear, where you fall in a generated list, or whether the AI’s description of your product is even accurate.
 These are different questions that need different measurement.